BasicComputation/x64-lecture/Solutions/string length.md

 	mov edx, 16
 	xor ebx, ebx

+	; when not aligned, do byte comparison, up to 15. so not good
-@1:	test sil, 0Fh		; aligned by 16 ?
+@1:	test sil, 0Fh
 	jz @2

-	; compare a byte at the time, can be optimized as up to 15 bytes needs to be checked cmp byte ptr [rsi], 0
+	cmp byte ptr [rsi], 0
 	je @f
 	inc rsi